Ehsan-Behzadi/Breast-Cancer-Prediction-Model/README.md

 - AUC score: 0.94

 Detailed performance metrics and visualizations are available in the results section of the repository.

+## Improvements

+This section aims to showcase several more robust models and data preprocessing techniques developed in this project, designed to enhance both the accuracy and interpretability of the results.

+1. **Hyperparameter tuning for the K-Nearest Neighbor (KNN) algorithm.**

+### Tune KNN Model Using RandomizedSearchCV for Hyperparameter Optimization

+In this updated version of the model, I have enhanced the K-Nearest Neighbors (KNN) algorithm through hyperparameter tuning using `RandomizedSearchCV`.
+This tuning method allows for a more efficient exploration of hyperparameter space, leading to the identification of optimal settings that improve model accuracy and performance.

+### Hyperparameter Tuning Details

+- **n_neighbors**: Tested a range from 1 to 10 to determine the most effective number of neighbors for classification.
+- **weights**: Evaluated both 'uniform' and 'distance' weighting to analyze their impact on predictions.
+- **metric**: Explored multiple distance metrics, including 'euclidean', 'manhattan', and 'minkowski'.
+- **algorithm**: Compared various algorithms such as 'auto', 'ball_tree', 'kd_tree', and 'brute' to find the most efficient method for neighbor search.
+- **p_value**: Incorporated values for the Minkowski distance power parameter, specifically 1 for Manhattan and 2 for Euclidean distances.
+- **leaf_size**: Adjusted the leaf size for tree-based algorithms, examining a range from 1 to 21.

+### Results Overview

+Despite the comprehensive tuning efforts, the model's performance metrics remained consistent with previous evaluations:
+- **KNN Testing Accuracy**: 94.12%
+- **KNN Tuning Accuracy**: 94.12%
+- **AUC Score**: 94.15%
+- **AUC after Tuning**: 94.15%

+These results indicate that, while tuning practices are beneficial for exploring the potential of the model, this particular process did not yield an improvement in accuracy.
+This emphasizes the robustness of the initial settings and highlights the ongoing challenge of optimizing model performance in machine learning.
+Future work may explore additional feature engineering or alternative algorithms to further enhance predictive capabilities.

 ## How to Use